 Food Habits of Nyishi Tribe

 Nyishis food choices revolve around their agricultural produce viz. rice, millet, maize, and yams.
-Rice is the staple food which is supplemented by meat and vegetables.
+Rice is the staple food that is supplemented by meat and vegetables.
 They consume boiled food mostly.

 Bamboo shoots are used to add flavor to the food.